Laundry can be complicated. We’ve asked our laundry experts to bust some of the myths out there.

 One solution fits all

 Like many things in life, within laundry one solution doesn’t fit all.
-Ozone might be the perfect solution for your woollens where high temperatures are an issue but thermal disinfection might be your best solution for sheets, killing germs and removing stains and discolouration.
+Ozone might be the perfect solution for your woolens where high temperatures are an issue, but thermal disinfection might be your best solution for sheets, killing germs and removing stains and discolouration.

-There’s no difference between domestic and industrial machines
+There’s no difference between domestic and commercial machines

 Commercial machines have lots of benefits as they:

 - Are more reliable with shorter cycles and better temperature controls.

 Servicing of equipment isn’t that important as long as you clean the machine

 As with most machines, servicing is absolutely key to ensure that everything is working properly.
 This could include, for example, checking the machine is holding the correct temperature.
 Regular maintenance also means fewer breakdowns and less hassle for your laundry.

 The washing cycle is the most important element in infection control

 Of course, the washing cycle is important, but equally crucial is the process both before and after your laundry goes into the washers and dryers, ensuring that there is a clear separation of dirty and clean laundry.